Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-There are a myriad of things to look over when conducting the home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are numerous concerns to look over in an house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
 A few examples are:

 • Does the water flow properly and is there draught stopping?

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For expert advice, call today to book your rental properties house assessment.
+The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for landlords and property managers.
+For expert guidance, contact us today to book your rental property home assessment.

 home assessments for rental properties